 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Good cookie sheets make all the difference in the texture of your cookies and whether or not the bottoms burn.
-I like these heavy duty cookie sheets from Calphalon.
-They’ll last for years.
+I like these heavy duty cookie sheets from Calphalon for this easy sugar cookies recipe.
+They’re high quality and will last for years.

 - 2 cups sugar